 Let’s take a further look at what a personal purpose statement is and why you need one.
-Then I’ll give you 5 tip to help you to get started on creating one.
+Then I’ll give you 5 tips to help you to get started with creating one.

 A personal purpose statement is a statement of your core purpose, it is a declaration of who God created you to be.
 It is unique to you because you are a unique person with a unique purpose.